 This article is the first in a series on how to help public transit emerge from this crisis stronger than ever.
+Other articles in the series are linked at the bottom of this page.

 The COVID-19 pandemic that has killed hundreds of thousands of people around the world also presents a profound threat to the future of transit.
 As people shelter in place and practice social distancing, transit systems are experiencing plummeting ridership and revenue.
 Parking fees, bridge tolls and other transportation-related fees are drying up, as well.
 To compound the challenges, some have suggested that density heightens the risk of contracting the disease, which has inspired not only anti-transit sentiment but arguments against cities themselves.